samuelcg20/tp/docs/DeveloperGuide.md

    2b.
 Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.
-3.

-### Deleting a person
+### Deleting a members/event

-1. Deleting a person while all persons are being shown
+1. Deleting a member/event while all members/events are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1a.
+Prerequisites: List all members/events using the `list members`/`list events` command.
+Multiple members/events in the list.

+   1b.
+Test case 1: `delete member 1`<br>
+       Expected: First member is deleted from the list.
+Details of the deleted member shown in the status message.

-   1. Test case: `delete 1`<br>
+   1c.
+Test case 2: `delete event 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+       Expected: First event is deleted from the list.
+Details of the deleted event shown in the status message.

-   1. Test case: `delete 0`<br>
+   1d.
+Test case 3: `delete member 0`<br>
       Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1e.
+Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

 1. _{ more test cases …​ }_